-1.4 Roles, responsibilities and reporting
+1.3 Roles, responsibilities and reporting

-This section outlines the major roles and responsibilities of those involved in the implementation of the CEnvPP for the transmission components of the Project.
-A summary of roles and key responsibilities is found in Table 1-1.
-Communication and reporting on environmental issues, monitoring and compliance will be as outlined in Figure 1-3.
-A contact list for key staff involved in supporting this CEnvPP is found in the Appendix.
+This section outlines the major roles and responsibilities of those involved in the implementation of the CEnvPP for the transmission components of the Project which includes both the Licensing and Environmental Assessment (LEA) and Transmission Line and Civil Construction (TLCC) departments.
+A summary of roles and key responsibilities is found in Table 1.
+Communication and reporting on environmental issues, monitoring and compliance will be as outlined in Figure 3.
+A contact list for key staff involved in supporting this CEnvPP is found in Appendix A.